By Daniel Plotnik • November 13, 2025

 4. Choosing the Right Colors for Your Brand

-A simple and effective process:
+Follow this simple and effective process:

-- Define your audience — who are you trying to attract?
+- Define your audience.
+Who are you trying to attract?

 5. The Takeaway

-Color is silent, but it speaks loudly.
+Color is silent, yet it communicates powerfully.

 Need help defining your color identity?